claudiocapanema/FL-HIAAC_docker/README.md

 ### Highlights

 FL-H.IAAC highlights are presented as follows:
-- Reproductibility: run experiments with only one command.
+- Reproducibility: run experiments with only one command.
 - Data heterogeneity: simulate non-IID data across devices.
 - System heterogeneity: simulate devices with heterogeneous resources.
+- Concept drift: simulate concept drift in clients' data.
 - MEFL: support for Multi-model Federated Learning.
 - GPU usage: it is configured to use GPU when available.